DanWaLes/age-verification/README.md

 It is not the job of init systems such as SystemD to force asking for DOB, regardless of jusristiction, and then store PII in plain text.

-"Account setup" wizards can store encrypted dates of birth in the expected encrypted format in expected file locations.
+"Account setup" wizards can store encrypted age verification details in the expected encrypted format in expected file locations.
 See `av_mgmt.sh` as a reference implementation.

 This is a proof-of-concept.
 It has not been fully tested.